If you have leftover cabbage from corned beef and cabbage, feel free to chop that up as well and add that to the hash.

 - 1 medium onion, finely chopped (about 1 cup)

-- 2-3 cups finely chopped, cooked corned beef
+- 2 to 3 cups finely chopped, cooked corned beef

-- 2-3 cups chopped cooked potatoes, preferably Yukon gold
+- 2 to 3 cups chopped cooked potatoes, preferably Yukon gold

 - Salt and pepper

 1 Sauté onions in butter: Heat butter in a large skillet (preferably cast iron) on medium heat.
 Add the onion and cook a few minutes, until translucent.

 2 Add potatoes and corned beef: Mix in the chopped corned beef and potatoes.
 Spread out evenly over the pan.
 Increase the heat to high or medium high and press down on the mixture with a metal spatula.